klauritz/klauritz.githu.io/essays/TechfolioDesignerOnboarding2.md

 ---
 # Introduction

 To get used to working on developing the Techfolio Designer application, I was tasked with making 6 small changes to the current state of the application.
-This article will go over what files have been changed, what I learned about the system, and what problems I had and my solutions.
+This article will go over what files have been changed, what I learned about the system, and what problems I had.

 # 1. Change Background Color of Splash Page

-For this assignment, I was tasked with changing th backgroud color of the splash page to light grey.
+For this assignment, I was tasked with changing the backgroud color of the splash page to light grey.

 ### Files Changed